MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/secondary-replica-connection-redirection-always-on-availability-groups.md

 * A multi-subnet configuration like in the cloud or multi-subnet floating IP with Pacemaker where configurations become complex, prone to errors, and difficult to troubleshoot due to multiple components involved
 * Read scale-out, or disaster recovery and cluster type is `NONE`, because there is no straightforward mechanism to ensure transparent reconnection upon manual failover

-When an AG listener cannot be configured, you can configure secondary to primary replica connection redirection for an availability group.

 ## Requirement

-In order for a secondary replica to redirect read/write connection requests, the secondary replica must be online.
+In order for a secondary replica to redirect read/write connection requests:
+* Secondary replica must be online.
+* Replica spec `PRIMARY_ROLE` must include `READ_WRITE_ROUTING_URL`.
+* Connection string must define `ApplicationIntent` as `ReadWrite` which is the default.

 ## Set READ_WRITE_ROUTING_URL option